 This post shows students and new users how to turn or enable Microsoft Defender (previously known as Windows Defender) on or off when using Windows 11.

-Microsoft Defender, (previously known as Windows Defender), is also included in the new Windows 11 which is part of Microsoft Security.
+Microsoft Defender (previously known as Windows Defender) is also included in the new Windows 11, part of Microsoft Security.
 Microsoft Defender is free anti-malware software in Windows 11 to help you stop viruses and malware from installing on your computer.

 Microsoft Defender should be a great feature to turn on and use if you don’t have other commercial antivirus or security programs installed.
 For some, Microsoft Defender is still used even with other third-party security programs installed on Windows 11.

 Windows Defender helps protect your computer from authorized access and adds another layer of security in protecting your data and identity from bad actors.